Embracing Singlehood, Single Life Blog

 13. Wake up at a normal hour

-One of the worst feelings in my book is waking up late and feeling like you wasted time.
-Especially if you work from home, or even if you work in shifts and want to take advantage of your “home time”… I highly recommend you make the effort to get up at a normal time, preferably the same one everyday.
+One of the worst feelings in my book is waking up late and feeling like you wasted time, or you’re just chasing and rushing to get things done the whole day.
+Especially if you work from home, or even if you work in shifts and want to take advantage of your “home time”… I highly recommend you make the effort to get up at a normal time, preferably the same one every day.
 It creates structure and gives you more hours to work, complete tasks and chores, and do all of the things you love and enjoy.
 Not to mention, it’s much more satisfying than waking up at noon or even later.
 Studies also show that you will lead a better, happier life and will be much more effective.

 14. Don’t work from bed